hoangngxn/PBL3/README.md

 # Tutoring Platform API

-A Spring Boot application that provides APIs for a tutoring platform where tutors can post their services and students can book sessions.
+A Spring Boot application that provides APIs for a tutoring platform.

-## Features

-- User authentication (JWT-based)
-- Role-based access control (Student/Tutor)
-- Post management for tutors
-- Booking system for students
-- MongoDB for data persistence

 ## Prerequisites